 The UPC Agreement is open to accession by any Member State of the European Union.
 The Agreement is not open to states outside of the European Union.
 Up to date, all European Union Member States except Spain and Poland have signed the Agreement.

 The UPC will consist of a Court of First Instance, a Court of Appeal and a Registry.
 The Court of First Instance will have a central division as well as local and regional divisions.
-The central division will be seated in Paris, with sections in London and Munich.
+The central division will be seated in Paris, with a section in Munich.

 Every Contracting Member State may set up a local division or together with one or more other Contracting Member States a regional division of the Court of First Instance.
 The Contracting Member States shall designate the seat of such local and regional divisions.
 The Court of Appeal will have its seat in Luxembourg.
 The Registry will be set up at the seat of the Court of Appeal.